Change request #2096

 I don’t know how much work these improvements would require and if they are worth the effort indeed.

-#2 Updated by Di Venere Leonardo almost 7 years ago
+#2 Updated by Di Venere Leonardo over 7 years ago

 Di Venere Leonardo wrote: